-- ii) Detailed engineering design plans, certified by a suitably qualified and experienced RPEQ-electrical, for a Rate 3 street lighting system to all Roads, including footpaths and bikeways within the Road, in accordance with Australian Standards AS1158 Lighting for Roads and Public Spaces and AS3000 SAA Wiring Rules.
-The design of the street lighting system is to: - A. Meet the relevant standards of Energex; - B. Be acceptable to Energex as 'Unmetered (Rate 3) Lighting'; - C. Be acceptable to Council; and - D. Be in accordance with Australian Standards AS1158

--'Lighting for Roads and Public Spaces.
+onnect the Development to the underground gas service. b) Prior to commencing use of the relevant Precinct or Sub- precinct (where not an Interim Use or Temporary Use) Detailed engineering plans, certified by a suitably qualified and experienced RPEQ-electrical, for a Rate 2 street lighting system to all Roads, including footpaths and bikeways within the Road.
+The design of the street lighting system is to: A. Meet the relevant standards of Energex; B. Be acceptable to Energex as 'Contributed (Rate 2) Lighting'; C. Be acceptable to Council as the Energex 'billable customer'; and D. Be in accordance with Australian Standards AS1158 -Lighting for Roads and Public Spaces.
 The submission to the MEDQ is to include evidence of consultation with Energex and Council on the design of the street lighting system.
 The purpose of the consultation is to obtain confirmation from both Energex and Council that the design meets each entity's requirements and current adopted standards.
-The evidence is to include the date(s) of consultation, the information supplied to Energex and Council, a list of the persons consulted, the comments received from Energex and Council (both written and verbal), and a response to the comments received. b) Install and maintain the lighting in accordance with the plans required under part a) of this condition, as confirmed by both Energex and Council. b) Prior to commencing use of the relevant Precinct or Sub- precinct, and then to be maintained at all times c) Submit to the MEDQ as-constructed drawings and test documentation certified by a suitably qualified and experienced RPEQ-electrical in a format acceptable to Council. c) Within 20 business days of Practical Completion 66.
+The evidence is to include the date(s) of consultation, the information supplied to Energex and Council, a list of the persons consulted, the comments received from Energex and Council (both written and verbal), and a response to the comments received. a) Prior to commencing Roadworks for the relevant Precinct, Sub- precinct or Stage evidence is to include the date(s) of consultation, the information supplied to Energex and Council, a list of the persons consulted, the comments received from Energex and Council (both written and verbal), and a response to the comments received. b) Install and maintain the lighting in accordance with the plans required under part a) of this condition, as confirmed by both Energex and Council. b) Prior to commencing use of the relevant Precinct or Sub- precinct, and then to be maintained at all times c) Submit to the MEDQ as-constructed drawings and test documentation certified by a suitably qualified and experienced RPEQ-electrical in a format acceptable to Council. c) Within 20 business days of Practical Completion 66.
 Wa ste Management Plan Submit to the MEDQ a Waste Management Plan, prepared by a suitably qualified and experienced RPEQ, or other suitably qualified person, with reference to the Environmental Management Plan Framework, revision 8, prepared by Arup, dated 10.05.2017.
-The Waste Management Plan is to include at a minimum: i) Determination of refuse, including recyclables, storage volume requirements; ii) Nomination of quantity and appropriate areas for waste bins for storage and collection of refuse, including recyclables, for the respective buildings and Public Realm areas; iii) Details of roofed and screened structures for waste bin storage; iv) Details of how waste bins are to be manoeuvred from the bin storage area to the designated internal collection point; v) Waste vehicle access for on-site collection of refuse, including recyclables; and vi) Waste vehicle turning locations. a) Prior to commencing Building Works in the relevant Precinct or Subprecinct b) Implement the waste management strategies outlined in the certified Waste Management Plan required under part a) of this condition. b) At all times
+The Waste Management Plan is to include at a minimum: Determination of refuse, including recyclables, storage volume requirements; Nomination of quantity and appropriate areas for waste bins for storage and collection of refuse, including recyclables, for the respective buildings and Public Realm areas; Details of roofed and screened structures for waste bin storage; Details of how waste bins are to be manoeuvred from the bin storage area to the designated internal collection point; Waste vehicle access for on-site collection of refuse, including recyclables; and a) Prior to commencing Building Works in the relevant Precinct or Sub- precinct Implement the waste management strategies outlined in the certified Waste Management Plan required under part a) of this condition. b) At all times